vation-ca/protos/RFI_Answer.md

 > ### 9.5 What industry standards or best practices for privacy and/or security do you follow?

 > ### 9.6 Does the service that you offer include methodologies or software that are open source, licensed for re-use, or use open standards that can be adapted and improved by others?
+Yes

 > ### 9.7 Does an individual call-up limit against a Standing Offer – of $300,000 (excluding Applicable Taxes) reflect industry practices?
+Wow that's a lot!

 > ### 9.8 What are the current barriers that you face in doing business with Canada?
+Procurement

 > ### 9.9 Do you see any challenges with having procurement tools for public engagement made available for Provincial and Territorial Government use?
+No not at all, great idea.

 > ### 9.10 Canada may also hold an Information session for Industry; Would you be interested in attending?